 When an individual dies, one should immediately contact the Mausoleum office so that funeral details can be worked out.
-If your loss takes place after business hours or on the weekend, call the office at 561-391-8901 to get in touch with a Mausoleum Advisor.
-If you are a member of Temple Beth El, call the Temple office at 561-391-8900 and press “8” to get in touch with a rabbi regardless of the time.
+If your loss takes place after business hours or on the weekend, call or send a text message to 561-961-8702 and one of the Temple Beth El clergy will respond.

 There are traditional prayers that are recited in the aftermath of a death.
 If you choose, the rabbis will come to offer these prayers for you on behalf of your loved one.
 Some families choose simply to be alone together.
 Once you get in touch with us, the rabbi will arrange a time to come to meet you.

 If you have not made arrangements in advance, the next step will be to contact a funeral home.
 The rabbis or Mausoleum Advisor can help you in selecting a funeral home which will make arrangements to take custody of the body and for the preparation for the funeral service.

 Your funeral home may have many questions for you regarding your choices for the funeral service and the entombment.
 The Temple Beth El clergy and Mausoleum Advisor are here to help you understand the process and assist you in making choices.

 Jewish custom dictates that when a loved-one dies, a funeral service should be observed as soon as possible, often within 24-48 hours.
 Also, funeral services cannot take place on Shabbat, Jewish holidays or festivals.